uvarc/rc-learning/content/courses/fortran_introduction/setting_up.md

 geany&
 ```

 For personal use, compilers, Geany, and the other cross-platform IDEs are available for all popular Linux distributions and can be installed through the distribution's package manager or by downloading from the vendor (e.g. the NVIDIA HPC SDK).
-Most workstation users do not install modules, so the module command would not be required.
+Most workstation users do not install environment modules, so the module command would not be required.

 On Mac and Windows, an IDE can be installed in the usual way for those platforms, either through the application "store" or starting at the package's home page.